Pizza and 2-structures: Introduction

 \section{Introduction}

-The $2$-dimensional pizza theorem is the following result: Given a disc in the plane, choose a point on this disc and cut the disc by $2k$ equally spaced lines passing through that point, where $k \geq 2$.
+The $2$-dimensional pizza theorem is the following result: Given a disc in the plane, choose a point on this disc and cut the disc by $2k$ equally spaced lines passing through the point, where $k \geq 2$.
 The alternating sum of the areas of the resulting slices is then equal to zero.
-This was first proved by Goldberg in~\cite{Gol}.
-Frederickson gave a dissection proof in~\cite{Fred} based on dissection proofs of Carter-Wagon in the case $k=2$ (see~\cite{Carter_Wagon}) and of Allen Schwenk (unpublished) in the cases $k=3,4$.
-He deduced dissection proofs of a similar sharing result for the pizza crust and of the so-called calzone theorem, which is the analogue of the pizza theorem for a ball in $\R^3$ that is cut by one horizontal plane and by $2k$ equally-spaced vertical planes all meeting at one point in the ball.
+This was first proved by Goldberg~\cite{Gol}.
+Frederickson gave a dissection proof~\cite{Fred} based on dissection proofs of Carter-Wagon in the case $k=2$ (see~\cite{Carter_Wagon}) and of Allen Schwenk (unpublished) in the cases $k=3,4$.
+Frederickson deduced dissection proofs of a similar sharing result for the pizza crust and of the so-called calzone theorem, which is the analogue of the pizza theorem for a ball in $\R^3$ that is cut by one horizontal plane and by $2k$ equally-spaced vertical planes all meeting at one point in the ball.

 To generalize the pizza problem, consider a finite central hyperplane arrangement~$\Hf$ in~$\R^n$ and fix a base chamber of this arrangement.
 Each chamber~$T$ has a sign $(-1)^{T}$ determined by the parity of the number of hyperplanes separating it from the base chamber.
-If $K$ is a measurable subset of~$\R^n$ of finite volume, what can we say about the pizza quantity $\sum_T (-1)^T\Vol(T\cap K)$, where the sum runs over all the chambers of~$\Hf$?
-The original pizza theorem is the case where $n=2$, $\Hf$ has the type of the dihedral arrangement $I_2(2k)$ and $K$ is a disc containing the origin, and the calzone theorem is the case where $n=3$, $\Hf$ has the type of the product arrangement $I_2(2k)\times A_1$ and $K$ is a ball containing the origin.
+If $K$ is a measurable subset of~$\R^n$ of finite volume, what can we say about the pizza quantity $\sum_T (-1)^T\Vol(T\cap K)$, where the sum runs over all the chambers $T$ of~$\Hf$?
+The original pizza theorem is the case where $n=2$, $\Hf$ has the type of the dihedral arrangement $I_2(2k)$ and $K$ is a disc containing the origin.
+The calzone theorem is the case where $n=3$, $\Hf$ has the type of the product arrangement $I_2(2k)\times A_1$ and $K$ is a ball containing the origin.

-The following generalization of the pizza and calzone theorems was proved in~\cite[Corollary~6.9]{EMR_pizza} by analytic means: \begin{theorem} Let $\Hf$ be a Coxeter arrangement with Coxeter group $W$ such that $W$ contains the negative of the identity map, denoted by $-\id$.
+The following generalization of the pizza and calzone theorems was proved in~\cite[Theorem~1.2]{EMR_pizza} by analytic means.
+We recently learned that Brailov had proved independently this result in the case of a ball for the type $B_{n}$ arrangement using similar methods~\cite{Brailov}. \begin{theorem}[Ehrenborg--Morel--Readdy] Let $\Hf$ be a Coxeter arrangement with Coxeter group~$W$ that contains the negative of the identity map, denoted by $-\id$.
 Assume that $\Hf$ is not of type $A_{1}^{n}$.
 Let $K$ be a set of finite measure that is stable by the group~$W$.
 Then for every point $a\in\R^n$ such that $K$ contains the convex hull of $\{w(a) : w \in W\}$, we have